 To learn more about what you can do to help reverse these cuts, visit our Be a Space Advocate section and contact your elected officials.

 Total amounts are adjusted for inflation and set to constant 2014 dollars according to the Bureau of Labor Statistics' CPI calculator.
 The years 2003 - 2013 are the actual amounts spent by NASA.
-The year 2014 is the amount allocated to NASA for Planetary Science by Congress.
+The years 2014 and 2015 reflect the amount allocated to NASA for Planetary Science by Congress.